2 Part Course |

 • Word choice, sentence fluency, and writer’s voice for effective business writing

-• Use of data
+• Use of data:

-• Choose powerful graphs & tables
+• Choose powerful graphs and tables

 • Data should reinforce the page message

-• Use of appendices
+• Use of appendices:

-• Show completeness and seriousness
+• Showing completeness and seriousness

 • Graphs and tables of secondary importance

-• Sensitivities on key results & analysis
+• Sensitivities on key results and analysis

 • Listing of all sources